CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Are-You-Splitting-Stories-or-Just-Splitting-Tasks.md

 # SPIDR Story Splitting the Restaurant Example

 SPIDR gives us a different way to look at the same problem.
-What we actually want is smaller vertical slices that still produce a usable outcome.
+What we want is smaller vertical slices that still produce a usable outcome.
 The SPIDR framework adds a helpful framing for story splitting:

 SPIDR gives us several ways to look for smaller outcomes:

-Split By Spike: How many restaurants are actually in the area?
+Split By Spike: How many restaurants are in the area?
 How many public data sources are available?
 Split By Data Subset: Review just the Top 5 Restaurants
 Split By Workflow Path: Review the restaurants with public-review research only (eg: Yelp, etc.)
 Split By Interface: The reviewer uses Yelp/Google reviews first, then physically reviews only selected restaurants.